Monterroso/TikAndTok/docs/previous_workflows/video-collections.md

 Next Task: Step 5 - Create the Saved Videos Screen UI

 ---
-Step 5: Create the Saved Videos Screen UI
+Step 5: Create the Saved Videos Screen UI (Completed)
 Objective:
 Develop a dedicated screen for displaying the user's liked and saved videos.
 This screen should clearly separate the two collections and provide options for further interaction (such as removal).

 5.1.
-Set Up the Screen
+Set Up the Screen ✓
 File: lib/screens/saved_videos_screen.dart
-[ ] Create a basic scaffold with an AppBar.
+[✓] Create a basic scaffold with an AppBar.
-[ ] Design the layout to display two sections (or use tabs) for:
+[✓] Design the layout to display two sections (or use tabs) for:
-Liked Videos
+   - Liked Videos
-Saved Videos
+   - Saved Videos
-Why: A dedicated screen makes it easier for users to manage and navigate through their collected videos.

 5.2.
-Implement Data Streaming
+Implement Data Streaming ✓
-[ ] Use StreamBuilder or a Consumer<VideoCollectionManager> to listen for real-time updates.
+[✓] Use StreamBuilder or a Consumer<VideoCollectionManager> to listen for real-time updates.
-[ ] Bind each section to the corresponding video list from the manager.
+[✓] Bind each section to the corresponding video list from the manager.
-Why: Keeping the screen in sync with live data ensures that any changes (like removals) are reflected immediately.

 5.3.
-Display Thumbnails and Video Details
+Display Video Details ✓
-[ ] Utilize the previously built ThumbnailWidget to show video thumbnails.
-[ ] Include video metadata (e.g., title, category) beneath each thumbnail.
+[✓] Create reusable VideoGrid component for consistent display [✓] Include video metadata (e.g., title) beneath each thumbnail [✓] Implement placeholder thumbnails (proper thumbnail generation deferred)
-Why: Visual cues and metadata enhance the overall user experience by providing context at a glance.

 5.4.
-Interaction and Removal
+Interaction and Removal ✓
-[ ] Provide an option (e.g., an "X" icon) on each video card to allow removal from the collection.
+[✓] Provide an option (e.g., an "X" icon) on each video card to allow removal from the collection.
-[ ] Connect the removal control to the corresponding Firestore service call.
+[✓] Connect the removal control to the corresponding Firestore service call.
-Why: Allowing removal ensures users can manage their collections effectively.

 5.5.
-Testing
+Testing ✓
-[ ] Write widget tests to verify correct display and removal interactions.
+[✓] Write widget tests to verify:
-Why: These tests confirm both the correctness and responsiveness of the UI.
+   - Tab rendering and navigation
+   - Video display in both liked and saved tabs
+   - Loading states
+   - Error handling
+   - Empty states
+   - Remove functionality in both tabs
+[✓] Implement comprehensive test coverage with mock providers

+Next Task: Step 6 - Navigation Integration

 ---
-Step 6: Navigation Integration
+Step 6: Navigation Integration (In Progress)
 Objective:
 Integrate the new Saved Videos screen into our app's navigation structure so that users can easily switch between their video feed and collection views.